nikolap/lein-shadow/README.md

 A Leiningen plugin to help keep your project configuration in your project.clj file when using [shadow-cljs](https://github.com/thheller/shadow-cljs).

-Copies the configuration from a :shadow-cljs key in project.clj to a shadow-cljs.edn file then executes shadow-cljs with the args provided.
+This plugin copies the configuration from a :shadow-cljs key in project.clj to a shadow-cljs.edn file then executes shadow-cljs with the args provided.

+It also manages your npm dependencies in the :npm-deps key, checking for any changes on every run.

 ## Usage